 For example, failure to apply an asset tag at the appropriate time in the asset life cycle can result in difficulty identifying the item during an annual audit.
 This item could then be identified as missing in the asset tracking system, while it is in fact in use by the end user.
 Or worse, it is not in use but could be.
 The organization may then purchase a new asset to replace a perfectly functioning asset they don’t know they have.

-Here we have a high level summary of a very complex topic.
 Our next several blog entries will highlight different industries in which we serve to help address these complex issues.